FixelAlgorithmsTeam/fixel/_posts/2018-07-21-fixel-fft-wizard-1-ps.md

 ---
-title: 'Fixel FFT Wizard'
+title: 'Fixel FFT Wizard 1'
 date: 2018-07-21
 author: Fixel Algorithms
 layout: post
 class:  news
 hidden: false
 ---
-![Fixel FFT Wizard Photoshop Plug In][01]
+![Fixel FFT Wizard 1 Photoshop Plug In][01]
 {% if layout.type != "post" %}
 The [Fourier Transform][02] is one of the most powerful methods to analyze signals / data.
 It is widely used in the [Image Processing][03] world as on of the most used tool for any algorithms developer.
 In this post we'll cover the intuitive ideas behind it and how to use it for Image Restoration while avoiding the Math!
 {% endif %}

+{% include note.html content="We have launched an updated version - [Fixel FFT Wizard 2][80].
+If you have Photoshop CC 2018 and above, you're advised to use it." %}

 ## Background